 The true “voice” of your customer is the unique words they share with you each time you ask them “Why” or “Please tell me more about that” in your survey.

-Let’s consider an example.
-A typical question in your transactional (solicited) survey might be, “How satisfied were you with your most recent experience at Hotel ABC on a scale of 1 to 5, with 5 being very satisfied and 1 being very dissatisfied?”
+Structured customer feedback is the most common, and the easiest to deal with.
+For example, a typical question in your survey might be, “How satisfied were you with your most recent experience at Hotel ABC on a scale of 1 to 5, with 5 being very satisfied and 1 being very dissatisfied?”

-When customers provide their answer to this question, it comes in the form of a number—in this case, a 5 would indicate very satisfied with the most recent visit to the hotel, a 1 would indicate very dissatisfied, and so on.
+When customers provide their answer to this question, it comes in the form of a number.
+In this case, a 5 would indicate very satisfied with the most recent visit to the hotel, a 1 would indicate very dissatisfied, and so on.

 Almost any VoC software platform can easily analyze these data and create graphs to aggregate and compare the responses: Maybe 30% of respondents were very satisfied, 35% very dissatisfied, and so forth.

+The next question in the survey might be “Please tell us why you feel that way.”
+This is prompting the customer to type in open-ended, or unstructured, comments to explain their level of satisfaction with the experience.
 A customer might type in something like “The front desk took too long to check in,” “The room was dirty,” or “The people staying in the room next to me were loud and I didn’t get any sleep.”

 Making Sense of Unstructured Feedback